Pausing to Glance Back at My Own Slow Progress Up the Left Side of the Exponential Learning Curve

 It's not uncommon to see a newbie complaining on Reddit (see example here) about the "frustrating feeling" of making essentially no progress in learning Python.

-If I volunteer an encouraging response to that reader, it will often include a spiel about climbing along the left side of an exponential function where the slope is near zero, but nonetheless positive, and thus they are making progress.
+If I volunteer an encouraging response post for that newbie, it will often include a spiel about climbing along the left side of the grph of an exponential function where the slope is near zero, but nonetheless positive, and thus they are making progress.

-Also I tell them that one day they will cross over to the right side of the curve and then their wings will unfold and they will soar into the stratosphere.
-The payoff will come.
-So have faith and keep going.
+I tell them that one day they will advance much closer to the right side of the curve, cross the x=0 marker, and then their wings will unfold; they will soar into the stratosphere.
+The promised payoff will come.
+Just have faith and keep going.
 Don't give up when you hit a valley of despair.

-But what about me?
+So what about me?
 Have I made any progress?
-Is some form of payoff finally showing up?
+Is some form of payoff finally showing up for me?
+(I'm still a relative newbie myself with a long way to go.

-It's been a few months since I started.
-At first I was thrilled if I could make even the simplest of code snippets work (I was atop Mount Stupid)
+It's been a few months since I started learning Python.
+At first I was thrilled if I could make even the simplest of code snippets work.
+(I was reaching the summit of Mount Stupid)

-Then I crashed and fried in Circular Module Hell.
+Then I crashed and burnt to a crisp in Circular Modules Hell.

 I survived though.
-Now I'm importing my own and others' modules almost like a pro.
-I don't panic when a module is not found in my current venv folder.
-I just jump into PyCharm's Terminal window and pip in the missing module.
+Now, here I am; fearlessly importing my own and others' modules almost like a pro.
+I don't panic when a module is not found in my current .venv folder.
+I simply jump into PyCharm's Terminal window and "pip" install the missing module.
 No sweat.

-Here is a sample of some recent importing I was dong to get fancy with my console output: (click on image to enlarge)
+Here is a sample of some recent importing I have been dong to get fancy with my console output for a study drill (based on Indently's "ALL 47 STRING METHODS IN PYTHON EXPLAINED"): (click on image to enlarge)

-And here is a sample of some console output:
+And here is a sample of some of the console output (still a work in progress):

 MORE TO EXPLORE